t420babe/demo-core/README.md

 - needvid - this shader is a great one and i need record it and post it
 - lathe - that lathe effect, ya know
 - ecstasy - good visuals for when im rolling and/or have too much weed and nicotine in my system
+- instagram - this shader is on instagram
+- youtube - this shader is on youtube

 i should write a tool that converts .frag to .glsl so i dont have to do it manually anymore